dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

    >Note:
    >
-   >- Starting from v8.8 of DBR, the SDK also offers **xcframeworks** for iOS development. **xcframeworks** are slowly replacing **frameworks** as the standard for iOS development, so we are happy to now offer `DynamsoftBarcodeReader.xcframework` included as part of the SDK.
-To learn more about **xcframeworks** and what they offer over the regular **framework**, please check out this [article](https://medium.com/trueengineering/xcode-and-xcframeworks-new-format-of-packing-frameworks-ca15db2381d3) by TrueEngineering.
+   >- Starting from v8.8 of DBR, the SDK also offers **xcframeworks** for iOS development.

 To get video frames from mobile cameras, we recommend that you use <a href="https://www.dynamsoft.com/camera-enhancer/docs/introduction/" target="_blank">Dynamsoft Camera Enhancer(DCE) </a> iOS SDK with DBR.
 DCE iOS SDK contains one module:

 - **DynamsoftCameraEnhancer.framework** or **DynamsoftCameraEnhancer.xcframework**: APIs that provide camera control, camera preview, and other advanced features.

    >Note:
    >
-   >- **DCE is optional.** If you want to use iOS AVFoundation framework to control camera, preview video, and read barcode in the callback function that outputs a video frame, please refer to <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">this example</a>.
+   >- **DCE is optional.** If you want to use iOS AVFoundation framework to control camera, preview video, and read barcode in the callback function that outputs a video frame, please refer to <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">DecodeWithAVCaptureSession Sample</a>.

 ### Add the SDK